FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 .. important::
-    If a grid size, shape, elevation or roughness is adjusted with the FLO-2D Plugin, the exported data will not overwrite FPLAIN.DAT,CADPTS.DAT, or NEIGHBORS.DAT.
+    If a grid size, shape, elevation or roughness is adjusted with the FLO-2D Plugin, the exported data will not overwrite FPLAIN.DAT, CADPTS.DAT, or NEIGHBORS.DAT.
 Those files should be deleted prior to running the engine.

 FLOPRO.EXE reads the grid, elevation, and Manning’s n data as follows: The model verifies the following files: